zkat/protoduck/README.md

 # Protocols [![Travis](https://img.shields.io/travis/zkat/protocols.svg)](https://travis-ci.org/zkat/protocols) [![npm version](https://img.shields.io/npm/v/@zkat/protocols.svg)](https://npm.im/@zkat/protocols) [![license](https://img.shields.io/npm/l/@zkat/protocols.svg)](https://npm.im/@zkat/protocols)

-[`protocols`](https://github.com/zkat/protocols) is a JavaScript library for defining and implementing typeclass-like protocols that support dispatch across multiple arguments.
-See also: [Clojure protocols](http://clojure.org/reference/protocols) but on any number of types across all arguments of the individual functions.
+[`@zkat/protocols`](https://github.com/zkat/protocols) is a JavaScript library is a library for making groups of methods, called "protocols", that work together to provide some abstract functionality that other things can then rely on.
+If you're familiar with the concept of ["duck typing"](https://en.wikipedia.org/wiki/Duck_typing), then it might make sense to think of protocols as things that explicitly define what methods you need in order to "clearly be a duck".

-`protocols` is built on top of [`genfun`](npm.im/genfun), a fast, prototype-based multimethod library, but this is mostly all behind the scenes.
+On top of providing a nice, clear interface for defining these protocols, this module clear, useful errors when implementations are missing something or doing something wrong.

-On top of providing a nice, clear interface for defining interfaces, this module makes the best effort to verify both protocols and implementations and tries to provide clear, useful errors for common mistakes.
+One thing that sets this library apart from others is that on top of defining duck-typed protocols on a single class/type, it lets you have different implementations depending on the _arguments_.
+So a method on `Foo` may call different code dependent on whether its first _argument_ is `Bar` or `Baz`.
+If you've ever wished a method worked differently for different types of things passed to it, this does that!

 ## Install